anthony-aylward/ctr-med-prog/README.md

 in Colorado Springs, Colorado, resulting in the deaths of three people and injuries to nine.
 When the shooter was arrested, he reportedly ranted to police about ["baby parts"](https://www.washingtonpost.com/politics/abortion-rights-groups-political-rhetoric-contributed-to-shooting/2015/11/29/d2fad2c4-96c7-11e5-8917-653b65c809eb_story.html?utm_term=.d8fa2e9453d3).
-Pro-choice and public-health groups [called on the US Department of Justice](https://www.thenation.com/article/abortion-domestic-terrorism/) to investigate this attack and others as acts of domestic terrorism, claiming the shooter had been motivated by the videos realeased by CMP.
+Pro-choice and public health groups [called on the US Department of Justice](https://www.thenation.com/article/abortion-domestic-terrorism/) to investigate this attack and others as acts of domestic terrorism, claiming the shooter had been motivated by the videos realeased by CMP.
 The
 Colorado Springs shooting was the most recent and deadly of a decades-long history of [anti-abortion killings](https://en.wikipedia.org/wiki/Anti-abortion_violence#Murders).